wfjm/w11/doc/README_known_issues.txt

     - read or write 'with header' gives currently ILF All this isn't used by any OS, so in practice not relevant.

-- V0.64-7: ghdl simulated OS boots via ti_w11 (-n4 ect options) fail due to a flow control issue (likely since V0.63).
 - V0.64-6: IO delays still unconstraint in vivado.
 All critical IOs use explicitly IOB flops, thus timing well defined.
-- V0.64-3: Highest baud rate with basys3 and nexys4 is 10 MBaud.
-10 MBaud is
-    not supported according to FTDI, but works.
-12 MBaud in an upcoming release.
 - V0.64-2: rlink throughput on basys3/nexys4 limited by serial port stack round trip times.
 Will be overcome by libusb based custom driver.
 - V0.64-1: The large default transfer size for disk accesses leads to bad